Feminists are just as likely to like the rough stuff as anybody else.

-1. We like what we like.
-Somewhere along the way the neuron that says, "spankings feel kinda good in a certain context" gets flipped, and that's a wrap.
-It doesn't matter if you love Jesus, hate the board of directors of the company that makes ping-pong paddles or define yourself as someone who thinks men and women should be equal in all things.
+Somewhere along the way, the neuron that says, "spankings feel kinda good in a certain context" gets flipped, and that's a wrap.
+It doesn't matter if you love Jesus, hate the board of directors for the original ping-pong paddles, or define yourself as someone who thinks men and women deserve equality in all things.

 2. Sex, even the gentle stuff, sort of hurts.

 I've seen a few of you orgasm and it doesn't always look like you're experiencing bliss.
 (Although, in all fairness, my "O face" probably looks like I was just shot with a crossbow.)

 3. We don't know everything about women's sexuality.

 Some ladies can only bust if they're laying in one particular direction while one particular act (or device) is pleasing her, and other ladies orgasm wildly from anal.
 For all we know, the tendrils we suspect traveling from a woman's clitoris to her G-spot could also slither further and farther.

 Furthermore, just because you're the person with the riding crop, it doesn't automatically make you the boss, as "power bottoms" can attest.
 I'd wager that spanking isn't usually the idea of the person doing it.
 It's nerve-wracking for the "spanker."

 How hard do I do it?
 What if I leave a hand-shaped bruise?
 Will this path end in a dungeon with some porkers masturbating to us hitting each other with soggy loaves of bread?

 If you are in a "Dominant/submissive" position, you have more power than you'd expect.
 Even as a "submissive submissive," you have a ton of power in that you can pull the plug whenever you please with your "safe word."